rqlite/rqlite.io/content/en/docs/Clustering/cluster-client/_index.md

 Since any rqlite node can accept both read and write requests your application can connect to any node in your cluster.
 The key question is how to locate a node in the first place.
 You have several options -- each with different trade-offs around simplicity, operational overhead, and resilience.
 This page describes four common approaches.

 ## How rqlite handles client requests
-Before choosing a connection strategy, it's important to understand how rqlite routes requests internally. rqlite uses the [Raft consensus protocol](https://raft.github.io/), which means the cluster always has a single _Leader_ node and one or more _Follower_ nodes.
+Before choosing a connection strategy, it can help to understand how rqlite routes requests internally. rqlite uses the [Raft consensus protocol](https://raft.github.io/), which means the cluster always has a single _Leader_ node and one or more _Follower_ nodes.
 All writes must be processed by the Leader, though read requests can be handled any node depending on the requested [consistency level](/docs/api/read-consistency/).
 By default read requests are also sent to the Leader.

 However, **you don't need to know which node is the Leader**.
 If a Follower receives a write request, it transparently forwards the request to the Leader, waits for the response, and returns it to your client.
 From the client's perspective, every node behaves the same way.